arindas/arindas.github.io/content/blog/tfug-ml-mq-infer.md

 ## Message queue usage model

+This section discusses the models of computations possible using message queues.

 ### Background: Client Server model

 Let us first discuss how we work without message queues.